McAfee Mobile Security: Common QuestionsEnvironment

 NOTE: If you use an Android device, MMS also blocks access to risky sites when using the default Android web browser.

 MMS automatically scans your device in real time.
 When you receive a message, access a file, or install an application, it is scanned instantly.
 MMS also scans your device on a set schedule.
 If you suspect your mobile device is infected, you can run a manual scan at any time.

 Which parts of the device does MMS scan?

 Scanning checks the file system on your mobile device.
 This includes messages, pictures, installed applications, and compressed files.

 Does MMS scan message content and attachments?

 Yes.
 McAfee scans messages, SMS, MMS, email, and attachments as soon as they arrive on your device.

-NOTE: SMS and MMS messages are not scanned on BlackBerry devices, and email is not scanned on Android devices.
+NOTE: Email is not scanned on Android devices.